Miami-FL Hurricanes (0-0) at LSU Tigers (0-0)

 |Date & Time||Sunday September 2, 2018, 7:30 PM (EDT)|

-Miami is 1-7 ATS in their last 8 neutral site games and 0-4 ATS in their last 4 games overall while the under is 5-1 in their last 6 games against the SEC.
-LSU is 0-3-1 ATS in their last 4 non-conference games and 1-4 ATS in their last 5 games against the ACC while the under is 20-8-2 in their last 30 games overall.
+The Hurricanes are 5-1 ATS in their last 6 games in September, 1-7 ATS in their last 8 neutral site games and 0-4 ATS in their last 4 games overall.
+The Tigers are 0-3-1 ATS in their last 4 non-conference games, 0-3-1 ATS in their last 4 games in September and 6-1 ATS in their last 7 games overall.
+The under is 20-8-2 in Tigers last 30 games overall and the under is 9-2 in Hurricanes last 11 games overall.